 Optional Ingredients for Added Flavor

-Want to take your sauce to the next level?
+Looking to elevate your sauce to the next level?
 Here are some optional additions:

 - Brown Sugar: Adds a touch of sweetness that balances the heat.